 See how this image serves as a much cleaner slate to build the design board?
 Simply copy the photo and paste it into your editor, like Photoshop or paint.
 Now, it’s time to start adding other elements.

-I loved that this floral pillow had all of my favorite colors and the ones I wanted to use in the space – blues, mossy greens, aquas, browns, and gray tones.
+I love that this floral pillow had all of my favorite colors and the ones I wanted to use in the space – blues, mossy greens, aquas, browns, and gray tones.

 For the remainder of the bedding, I knew I wanted all white.
 Since I’m such a pillow junkie, I’ll likely never not do all-white bedding again.
 It is so much easier to vary your looks down the road, when you don’t feel the weight of also having to replace pricey bedding.
 I love being able to use seasonal throw pillows from our living room in our other rooms at later dates.